masoudrahimi39/visual-working-memory-game/README.md

 # Visual working memory game

-If you find this repo helpful, consider giving it a ⭐ to show your support and help others discover it.
+If you find this repo helpful, consider giving it a ⭐ to show your support.

 ### Demo
 https://user-images.githubusercontent.com/65596290/178737195-80565633-60ce-4d58-8590-a0c315346da4.mp4